 Dolmabahce Palace © DavidConFran

-Mustafa Kemal Atatürk, the founder and first President of the Republic of Turkey, used the palace as a presidential residence during the summers and enacted some of his most important works here.
-Atatürk spent the last days of his medical treatment in this palace, where he died on November 10, 1938.
-The palace has an ostentatious interior of crystal chandeliers, the one adorning the grand hall weighing in at four tons (4,000 kg).
-On the exterior, the palace has an extensive and beautiful garden, yours for the strolling.
+The Dolmabahce Palace was home to six Sultans from 1856, when it was first inhabited, up until the abolition of the Caliphate in 1924.
+The last royal to live here was Caliph Abdulmecid Efendi, before a law in 1924 transferred the ownership of the palace to the national heritage of the new Turkish Republic.
+Mustafa Kemal Ataturk, the founder and first President of the Republic of Turkey, used the palace as a presidential residence during the summers and enacted some of his most important works here.
+Ataturk spent the last days of his medical treatment in this palace, where he died in 1938.
+The palace has an ostentatious interior of crystal chandeliers, while the exterior of the palace has a vast and beautiful garden.

 Address: ViÅŸnezade Mahallesi, Dolmabahçe Cd., BeÅŸiktaÅŸ/Ä°stanbul, Turkey.

 Opening times: Tuesday, Wednesday 9am-4pm.
 Friday to Sunday, 9am-4pm.
 Closed on Mondays and Thursdays.

 Admission: Combined ticket for public and private rooms: TRY 60.
 Only 3,000 people are admitted per day.